The Difference Between Cross Nurse and Wet Nurse Explained

 Wet Nursing

-It is when someone else breastfeeds your baby on a permanent basis.
-The practice can be traced back to ancient times, and it was very common in Europe until the 19th century.
-There is a long and complicated history regarding wet nursing: it probably started in ancient times when a mother died during child birth and another woman breastfed & raise the motherless baby.
+It is when someone else breastfeeds your baby permanently.
+The practice can be traced back to ancient times and was widespread in Europe until the 19th century.
+There is a long and complicated history regarding wet nursing: it probably started in ancient times when a mother died during childbirth, and another woman breastfed & raised the motherless baby.
 It’s still practiced in some parts of the world today, but it’s not widely used anymore in developed countries like ours.

 Royalty often used wet nurses because they didn’t want their children growing up with servants as their primary caregivers—they wanted their children raised by other people so that they could have more freedom during their childhoods.
-By the 16th to 18 century, it became unfashionable to breastfeed your baby.
-Some of this came from the fact that Royalty wanted large families with 10+ children.
-The birth mother would hire one or more wet nurses to feed the newborn so she herself could regain fertility and get pregnant again.
-Since royalty didn’t breastfeed their own, other women of wealth did the same.
+By the 16th to 18th centuries, it became unfashionable to breastfeed your baby.
+Some of this came from Royalty wanting large families with 10+ children.
+The birth mother would hire one or more wet nurses to feed the newborn so she could regain fertility and get pregnant again.
+Since Royalty didn’t breastfeed their own, other women of wealth did the same.
 This led to the attitude that breastfeeding was only done by the poor & lower class.

-Group nursing is when a baby is passed around and breastfed by many woman (very rare in modern times, but happened all the time in the past).
+Group nursing is when a baby is passed around and breastfed by many women (scarce in modern times, but it happened all the time in the past).

 When baby formulas were commercially available, wet nurses were needed less and less.
-In the 1980’s, it was discovered that AIDS and other viruses could be transferred in breast milk: the use of wet nurses was even less.
-[This is true in United States, but in developing countries, wet nurses are still very common].
+In the 1980s, it was discovered that AIDS and other viruses could be transferred to breast milk, so wet nurses were used even less.
+[This is true in the United States, but in developing countries, wet nurses are still very common].

-Surprisingly, wet nursing is making a come back.
-People are aware that breast milk has many benefits that cannot be duplicated in infant formulas.
-So more and more families want to feed their babies breast milk.
+Surprisingly, wet nursing is making a comeback.
+Breast milk has many benefits that cannot be duplicated in infant formulas.
+So, more and more families want to feed their babies breast milk.
 Here is a list of reasons why a woman may choose to hire a wet nurse instead of breastfeeding herself:

-• Mother is dead or is extremely ill/weak and cannot breastfeed.
+• Mother is dead or is highly ill/weak and cannot breastfeed.

-• Mother does not make any breast milk (for example, if she has had breast implants or breast surgery).
+• Mother does not make breast milk (for example, if she has breast implants or breast surgery).

 • Mother has an illness such as tuberculosis, hepatitis, or AIDS.